St. Anne School Tuition Assistance is available

 Cardinal Newman STREAM Grant

-Cardinal Newman Stream Grant is awarded to outstanding 6th to 10th Grade students demonstrating skills and abilities in the fields of Science, Technology, Religion, Engineering, Art and Mathematics, without regard to gender, race, nationality, ethnic origin, or religious preference.
-A variety of information is taken in consideration such as student’s academic record, two sets of standardized test scores (IOWA and MAP), the student’s teacher’s written recommendation, information about the student’s behavior(Merits and Demerits),and most of all the records of his/her participation in Virtues Program, school activities and community service.
+Cardinal Newman Stream Grant is awarded to outstanding 9th and 10th Grade students demonstrating skills and abilities in the fields of Science, Technology, Religion, Engineering, Art and Mathematics, without regard to gender, race, nationality, ethnic origin, or religious preference.
+A variety of information is taken in consideration such as student’s academic record, two sets of standardized test scores (PSAT and MAP), the student’s teacher’s written recommendation, information about the student’s behavior(Merits and Demerits),and most of all the records of his/her participation in Virtues Program, school activities and community service.
 Lastly, the student needs to write why he/she deserve the grant.

 Student must be: